 The Ninja Squad: If you hear providers talking about their "ninja tactics," "magic," or "hacking" techniques, there's a good chance that you're talking to a Ninja Squad.
 These providers are keenly aware that their clients lack patience and they promise short-cuts to magnificent sales.
 In many cases, these short-cuts can get the client in trouble - review manipulation, search manipulation, and other gray or black hat tricks can get you banned (or worse) from the major marketplaces and usually don't deliver sustainable results anyway.
 The costs are not worth the benefits with this route.
 High growth IS available without risky shortcuts!

 The Platform Wonks: Wonks go deep on a particular platform such as Amazon.com, Walmart.com, Shopify, etc. They have good understanding of available tactics, understand the rules of the road, and the "technical underpinnings" of their platform.
-In many cases, Platform Wonks are former employees OF the service that is their specialty (that's why Seattle's a great place to spot them in the wild).
-While they can be great resources, their platform understanding often doesn't translate to any practical understanding of the products business, retail strategy, or the marketing techniques that you'll need to win.
+In many cases, Platform Wonks are former employees OF the service that is their specialty.
+While they can be great resources, their platform understanding often doesn't translate to any practical understanding of the products business, retail strategy, or of the marketing techniques that you'll need to win.
 You may end up with a great channel insights and technical knowledge but no real strategic roadmap.

 The eCommerce Advisors: Usually the highest priced of all, these partners have deep business and channel understanding.
 They can help you determine "size of the prize," develop a business model, and write up a long-term plan.
 In many cases, though, they lack deep technical or platform knowledge to actually get the job done.
 This means you may get a great strategy with lots of potential but have no one to execute it.
 You may also end up in a situation where the strategy looks good but doesn't really work because some important detail has been overlooked.